Cartan Actions of Higher Rank Abelian Groups and their Classification: Infinite returns: Finding a dense -orbit

 Notice that $B$ is contained in the orbit of the group $\Gamma$ defined in Lemma \ref{lem:controlled-return}, so $\Gamma$ is not discrete.
 Proceeding exactly as in Type V shows that $\bar{\Gamma}$ must be either all of $\Aff(\R)$ or the additive group.
 In either case, $W^\alpha(p)$ is contained in its orbit, and we are in case (b). \end{proof}

-Choose a sequence of periodic orbits $p_n$ such that $p_n$ is $\frac{1}{n}$-dense.
+Choose a sequence of $H$- and $\R^k$-periodic points $p_n$ such that $p_n$ is $\frac{1}{n}$-dense (which exists by Corollary \ref{cor:eps-dense}).
+Notice that $p_n \in S_N$ by Lemma \ref{lem:eps-dense-accum}.
 Then at least one of the cases (a), (b) or (c) of Lemma \ref{lem:closure-types} occur infinitely often.
-Clearly, if a case occurs infinitely often, it must occur on a dense set of periodic orbits.
-Since (b) and (c) are symmetric we treat only case (b).
+Clearly, if a case occurs infinitely often, it must occur on a dense set of periodic points since by construction, it will occur on each point of a $\frac{1}{n}$-dense orbit for arbitrarily large $n$.
+Since (b) and (c) are symmetric we treat only cases (a) and (b).

 \begin{lemma} If (a) occurs on a dense set of periodic orbits, there is a point $x \in X$ such that $\overline{W^H(x)} = X$. \end{lemma}

 \begin{proof} Let $Y \subset X$ denote the set of points $y$ such that $\overline{W^H(y)} \supset \R^k \cdot y$.
 Our assumption implies that $Y$ is dense.
 We claim that it is also a $G_\delta$ set, in which case it must contain a point such that $\R^k \cdot y$ is dense.
 This will imply the result.